 Embedding IoT sensors allows virtually any asset along the supply chain to assess external factors.
 Sensors feed that data into a robust ERP system that can collect, analyze, and distribute the information in real time.
 Decision makers can then act on those insights.

 Editor’s Note: This report is the third in a five-part series exploring the future of supply chain integrity.
-You can read parts one and two here and here.
-Check back in tomorrow to read the next entry, and take a look at AV’s white paper for more insight into the future of logistics and security.
+You can read part one here and part two here.
+Check back in tomorrow to read the next entry, and take a look at Animal Ventures Asset Chains report for more insight into the future of logistics and security.